 Power BI, as we know, is a business and data analytics service that facilitates the processing, analysis, and visualisation of large amounts of data.
 The Microsoft service helps in the extraction of insights, drawing conclusions, and sharing of results in the form of visual reports or dashboards across various departments.
 While knowledge of Power BI is important, it is equally important to understand how Power BI Architecture works.

-According to Microsoft, over 5 million subscribers have adopted the tool for modern business intelligence.
+According to Microsoft, over 5 millions of subscribers have adopted the tool for modern business intelligence.
 Power BI is changing the way that organisations handle data, helping them turn data into opportunity.
 This blog explores everything you need to know about Power BI Architecture and provides insights into its components and working process.

 Table of Contents